Gov Services 2.0: How Improving Data Sets Meet New Customer Needs

-Government Services 2.0 is the application of this concept to citizen’s interactions with public officials and political representatives.
-Constituents consume politicians’ messages from Twitter and make political value judgements accordingly.
-This is an active consumption, because they are not only reading as if they would read from a newspaper, but have the opportunity to interact with the messages.
+Government Services 2.0 is the application of this concept to citizens’ interactions with public officials and political representatives.
+Constituents consume politicians’ messages on Twitter and make political value judgments accordingly.
+This is an active consumption because they are not only reading as if they would read from a newspaper but have the opportunity to interact with the messages.
 That is, they are able to retweet, reply, or “like” the message.

 But how do governments make the jump to an interactive electronic system?
 Experts divide the process into four stages:

-Build the API that will host the datasets.
+- Build the API that will host the datasets.
 The API should allow a continual feedback loop between government data publishers and the public.
-Ideally, the public would be able to leave public comments or messages to officials about usability of the data, as well as transparency.
+Ideally, the public would be able to leave public comments or messages to officials about the usability of the data, as well as transparency.
 Users will also share feedback about themselves.
-Whether this is through a brief survey or more in depth tracking, data scientists will be able to see who is using their government 2.0 tools and why.
+Whether this is through a brief survey or more in-depth tracking, data scientists will be able to see who is using their government 2.0 tools and why.

 Governments can also overlay useful data onto maps.
 And while many platforms are expensive, the United Kingdom found a way to utilize this tool for free!
 They used crowdsourcing to create free maps.
 To list one outcome, published geographical data for Palestine increased contributions from the UN and EU.
 Everyblock.com and openstreetmap.com are two spaces that have increased government access to this tool.

-Generally, choosing what venue through which to visualize data to the public on the internet will be your last stage in your Government 2.0 transformation.
+Generally, choosing what venue through which to visualize data to the public on the internet will be the last stage in your Government 2.0 transformation.